eloialonso/persistence-diagrams-retinal-cells/README.md

   <img alt="Intensity in the ring and corresponding persistence diagram" src="docs/persistence_diagram.png">
 </p>

-*Left*: the intensity of the pixels in the ring as a function of their angle in the ring.
-*Right*: the corresponding persistence diagram.
+*Left*: the intensity of the pixels in the ring as a function of their angle in the ring. *Right*: the corresponding persistence diagram. **In this example, we count 4 major peaks and deduce that the point of interest in located on a corner**.

 A bit more formally, let *f* be the function plotted on the left (mapping angle to intensity).
 For a given intensity *x* in *[0, 255]*, we consider the **connected components** of the following set: